-The Thai Nung are hardworking farmers.
-They primarily live in the hilly areas, where they raise rice and Indian corn.
-They are widely known for their traditional craft of intricate embroidery.
-There is currently a project among some Thai Nung women at the borders of China and Vietnam in which they are learning to grow, spin, dye, and weave their own cotton.
+The Nung are hardworking farmers.
+They primarily live in the hilly areas, where they raise rice, fruit and Indian corn.
+They are widely known for their traditional craft of intricate embroidery and bamboo-ratan goods.
+A small number are involved with carpentry or metal working.

-The traditional clothing worn by the Thai Nung varies from group to group.
-In general, the men dress like the Chinese; whereas, the women usually wear long skirts over trousers.
+The traditional clothing worn by the Nung varies from group to group.
+In general, the women usually wear long skirts over trousers.
 They also wear their hair in a large chignon (knot or bun) on their heads and wear small turbans.

-The Thai Nung are divided into a number of clans.
-These divisions denote the lands in China from which they originated.
+The Nung people are divided into several clans.
 Their societies are both patrilocal and patrilineal.
-This means that they live near the husband's relatives and the ancestral lines are traced through the males.
+This means they live near the husband's relatives and the ancestral lines are traced through the males.

-Marriages are arranged through a mediator, who negotiates between the man and the bride's parents.
-The girl's wishes are taken into consideration before a final agreement is made.
-If the proposal is accepted, a Mo master examines the birth dates of the young couple, comparing them with the signs of the zodiac.
-He then determines whether or not they are compatible for marriage.
+A mediator arranges marriages.
+He/she negotiates between the man and the bride's parents.
+They take the woman's wishes into consideration before there is a final agreement.
+If she accepts the proposal, a Mo master examines the birth dates of the couple, comparing them with the signs of the zodiac.
+He then determines whether they are compatible for marriage.
 The Mo master then selects a date for the ceremony according to the stars.

-After marriage, the bride leaves her home and moves in with her husband and his family.
+After the wedding, the bride leaves her home and moves in with her husband and his family.
 Newlyweds rarely have their own separate home.
-Although the Thai Nung men sometimes marry women of other ethnic groups, the women believe in strict endogamy (marriage within their own clans).
-Wealthy Thai Nung men may have more than one wife, and they all live together in one house.
+Although Nung men sometime marry women of other ethnic groups, the women believe in strict endogamy (marriage within their own clans).
+Wealthy Nung men may have more than one wife, and they all live together in one house.

-Thai Nung houses are usually clustered closely together.
-Their communities include both of the local styles of houses: those built on the ground (like the homes of the Tho in China), or those built off the ground on stilts (like the homes of the Lao people).
+The Nung cluster their houses close together.
+Their communities include both of the local styles of houses: those built on the ground or those built off the ground on stilts.
 Each house contains an altar to the family's ancestors.
-The altar is located in the main room, opposite the doorway.
+The altar is in the main room, opposite the doorway.

-Thai-Nung dialects are not completely intelligible among themselves.
-Some of Thai-Nung dialects are intelligible while some of them can hardly communicate to each other using their own dialects.
+Nung dialects are not completely intelligible among themselves.
+Some of the Nung dialects are intelligible, while some of them can hardly communicate with each other using their own dialects.

-The Thai Nung practice their own ethnic religion, which revolves around ancestor worship (praying to deceased ancestors for help and guidance) and moism and shamanism (spirit worship).
-A small part of their population has also been influenced by Buddhism, Confucianism, and Taoism.
+The Thai Nung practice their own ethnic religion, which revolves around ancestor worship (praying to deceased ancestors for help and guidance) and shamanism, which involves spirit worship and a shaman to communicate with the spirits.
+Buddhism, Confucianism and Taoism have also influenced a small part of their population.

-The Thai Nung believe that the spirits of their deceased ancestors are alive and need to be fed and cared for.
-These spirits are said to become hungry and dissatisfied when they are not properly appeased, turning into evil spirits.
-They also believe in an unseen world of many gods, demons, and spirits.
-Many shamans (priests or priestesses) live in each village.
+The Nung believe that the spirits of their deceased ancestors are alive and need regular care.
+They believe these spirits become hungry and dissatisfied if they aren't appeased.
+Many shamans live in each village.
 The villagers depend on them to cure the sick by magic, communicate with the gods, and control events.

-The Thai Nung believe that spirits, or phi, live in the elements of nature, particularly locations such as mountains, rocks, trees, water, and fields.
-Priests must have the power to control all of these spirits and to protect the villagers from them.
+The Nung believe that spirits, or phi, live in the elements of nature, particularly locations such as mountains, rocks, trees, water, and fields.
+Priests must have the power to control these spirits and to protect the villagers from them.